 In this month’s blog, we’re going to take a look at some renovations we have completed, and share what realistic timeframes and budgets looks like.
 And let’s be clear, a kitchen, laundry and bathroom renovation in a week is completely unrealistic!

+It’s also important to know that while there are often known delays such as waiting on products to be ordered, unplanned delays that can crop up as work is undertaken can hold up your renovation.
+Last year we undertook a kitchen renovation in East Keilor.
+This included replacing the existing kitchen, and adding an external window between the benchtop and overhead cabinetry.
 We started this project on 9 March, and completed it on 19 April, three days over our original estimated completion date.
-Within this 40 day period there were three public holidays and of course weekends, so it was 26 working days.
+Within this 40 day period there were three public holidays and of course weekends, so it was 26 working days. |

 The timing of your renovation should always be considered, taking into account longer periods of shut downs for public holidays.
 Easter, Melbourne Cup and, of course, Christmas, present the longest run of public holidays and shut down periods.